 Planning a 5k in Geneva?
 Or perhaps a wedding in South Elgin.
-Maybe you're hosting an industry trade show at Pheasant Run.
+Maybe you're hosting a networking event at the Baker Community Center.
 Or you sell your photos at farmer's markets and art fairs through the Fox Valley.
 Wherever your event, whatever your need, we are your local source for event giveaways and branded products like photo folders, frames, and cards.

 And we'd love to work with you.